 For example, depending on the place, the number of agents present in it can be astronomical.
 Such is the case in cities or sometimes villages.
-So instead of collecting information from all agents, which most are there only walking around to give life to the city, it can be collected only from the ones that interacted with or influenced the actions of other agents relevant to the story.
-Doing this way, it will filter agents that are only there to simulate crowd.
+So, instead of collecting information from all agents, which most are there only walking around to give life to the city, it can be collected only from the ones that interacted with or influenced the actions of other agents relevant to the story.
+Doing this way, it filters agents that are only there to simulate crowd.
 Another possible filter is for actions.
 For example, actions like sitting in a bench, opening a window, or jumping around while walking can be filtered depending on the context in which they were executed.
-Filtering these types of non-essential actions or agents will decrease the quantity of information gathered, which in turn reduces the size of the provenance graph that is generated later.
+Filtering these types of non-essential actions or agents decreases the quantity of gathered information, which in turn reduces the size of the provenance graph that is generated later.

 This filtering can also be done after the game flow log was generated and before it is used for the provenance graph.
 It can also be done in both stages, while the game is running and after the log is generated.
-When the game session is running, minor filters can be are used to reduce the game flow log size and, when the session is over, apply other types of filters to reduce even more the size of the log.
+When the game session is running, minor filters can be are used to reduce the game flow log size and.
+When the session is over, apply other types of filters to reduce even more the size of the log.
 The more irrelevant information removed in this stage, the fewer inferences will be required during the graph visualization in order to clear the graph from unnecessary information.
-This way the user will be able to devote more of his attention to analyzing relevant data.
+This way, the user is able to devote more of his attention to analyze relevant data.

 Provenance Visualization

 The purpose of collecting information during a game session is to be able to generate a provenance graph and use provenance techniques in order to analyze and infer the reasons of the outcome.
-In the previous sections, it was introduced the framework to store such information.
-However, not all stored information in the game flow log is relevant for the analysis desired, even when pre-filtering the information before processing the graph.
-These elements can act as noise and can be omitted during provenance analysis by inferences, since some actions might not be relevant for one type of analysis but essential for another type.
+In the previous sections, the framework to store such information was introduced.
+However, not all stored information in the game flow log is relevant for the analysis, even when pre-filtering the information before processing the graph.
+These irrelevant elements act as noise and can be omitted by inferences during some provenance analysis, since some actions might not be relevant for one type of analysis but essential for another type.

-This section introduces a provenance visualization tool named Proof Viewer (Provenance Flow Viewer), which allows for the analysis of generated game flow log through a provenance graph.
+This section introduces a provenance visualization tool named Proof Viewer (Provenance Flow Viewer), which allows the analysis of generated game flow log through a provenance graph.
 A game using the Provenance in Games framework is able to generate a game flow log that can be analyzed by Proof Viewer.
 Figure 3 illustrates the relationships between the game, using the framework to generate the game flow log from the game session, and Proof Viewer.

 Figure 3: Relationship between a game using the framework and Proof Viewer.

-At the end of the game session, or at any moment during it, the game flow log is generated containing all collected information throughout the session.
+At the end of the game session, or at any moment during it, the game flow log is generated containing all collected information of the session until that moment.
 This log is then processed and used to generate a provenance graph.
-The graph construction is based on the information contained in the log and it is a visual representation of the game flow log, allowing the user to interact and analyze the information collected from the game session.
-This aids the user in reaching decisions about how the events in the game occurred and how they affected the outcome.
-The graph also allows for the visualization of the consequences each action generated, if any, on other elements in the game, either directly or indirectly.
+The graph construction is based on the information contained in the log.
+The graph itself is a visual representation of the game flow log, allowing the user to interact and analyze the information collected from the game session.
+This aids the user in understanding how the events in the game occurred and how they affected the outcome.
+The graph also allows for the visualization of the consequences of each action, if any, on other elements in the game, either directly or indirectly.